marcglasberg/SameAppDifferentTech/MobileAppReactNativeKeystone/README.md

 In my opinion it's not worth building any complex project with state management solutions that are unable to provide clear error messages.

-By using MobX Keystone, for most errors, the app just crashes with a bad error message that doesn't explain the problem, or it does but doesn't say where the problem is.
+When using MobX Keystone,
+for most errors the app just crashes with a bad error message that doesn't explain the problem, or it explains the problem but doesn't say where the problem is located.

 There's at least one issue complaining about this, open since November 2022: